Skip to content

 • Wikipedia, Sacsayhuamán: Altitude of the complex approx. 3,701 m.

-• Travel information on Cusco's altitude: Indication approx. 3,399 m.
+• Travel information on Cusco's altitude: Indicated approx. 3,399 m.

-• Reports from Peru: References to fraud cases and fake tickets in connection with Inti Raymi.
+• Reports from Peru: Information on fraud cases and fake tickets related to Inti Raymi.

 Compare products